Back to news

 LicenceOpenOpen,

 One row holds up cleanly.
-OpenRouter lists MiniMax M3 at $0.30 per 1M input tokens and $1.20 per 1M output, which matches the table.
+OpenRouter lists MiniMax M3 at $0.30 per 1M input tokens and $1.20 per 1M output (opens in a new tab), which matches the table.
 The DeepSeek pricing of $0.15/$0.60 lines up with no real DeepSeek model: V4-Flash sits at roughly $0.14/$0.28, V4-Pro at about $0.435/$0.87, and V3.2 near $0.23/$0.34.
 So the "2x cheaper" framing rests on a price that does not exist.

 Where MiniMax M3 wins

 Coding.
 MiniMax M3's SWE-bench Pro result is the strongest claim in the piece.
-VentureBeat reports M3 at 59.0% on SWE-bench Pro, narrowly ahead of GPT-5.5 at 58.6%.
+VentureBeat reports M3 at 59.0% on SWE-bench Pro (opens in a new tab), narrowly ahead of GPT-5.5 at 58.6%.
 Worth noting that this is a vendor-run benchmark, so read it as MiniMax's own scorecard rather than an independent audit.
 The 6.6-point lead over "DeepSeek V3.5" should be ignored, since the comparison model is fictional.
 If you want a real benchmark fight, line M3 up against DeepSeek V4-Pro, which third-party reviews put around 55.4% on the same test.

 General knowledge.
 The 86.4% MMLU figure for M3 is unverified, no public source confirms it, and most M3 coverage focuses on coding and agentic tasks rather than MMLU.
 The supposed 0.6-point edge over "DeepSeek V3.5" is meaningless given the other number is attached to a model that does not exist.